eamoe/chatbot/README.md

 Welcome to the technical documentation for our Telegram Bot!
 This bot is a powerful tool designed to help users enhance their vocabulary through a variety of interactive features.
-Built using modern technologies like FastAPI for the backend and React for the frontend, this bot integrates seamlessly with Telegram to offer a smooth and engaging user experience.
+Built using modern technologies like FastAPI for the backend and React and Bootstrap for the frontend, this bot integrates seamlessly with Telegram to offer a smooth and engaging user experience.
 This documentation covers all aspects of the bot's features, commands, and implementation details to help developers understand and contribute to the project.